Skip to main content

 npm install --save-dev @suites/unit @suites/di.nestjs @suites/doubles.jest

-Install additional packages for TypeScript and Jest:
+# Install TypeScript and Jest

 npm install --save-dev ts-jest @types/jest jest typescript